brianscan14/Gourmet_Grub/README.md

 The option values search used this [example](https://stackoverflow.com/questions/43032709/how-to-query-mongoose-using-drop-down-menu-values-that-sort-through-data-model).

+The layout for the deployment section was gotten from slack from CI user A.Greeves.

 ### Acknowledgments

 I would like to thank the CI tutors for all of their help throughout the course of this project, and my mentor, Simen.